ramji013/micro-service-architecture/README.md

 Server side discovery:

-a micro service will directly call load balancer which will take responsibility to call service registry to know the target enpoint details and once obtained it will make the call.
+a micro service will directly call load balancer which will take responsibility to call service registry to know the target endpoint details and once obtained it will make the call.
 The issue with this approach is multiple network call required.
 Also, the Load balancer component plays a critical role, we need to ensure that component availability all the time.

 DataBase: